-- In your service group, create a resource of the desired type.
-See "Adding a resource" on page 138. - 2 Configure the required attribute PathName for the resource. - If required, configure additional resources in the service group. - Bring the file resource, and other resources, in the service group online.
+- In your service group, create a resource of the desired type. - 2 Configure the required attribute PathName for the resource. - 3 If required, configure additional resources in the service group. - Bring the file resource, and other resources, in the service group online.